Rishaan-Dukhande/Rishaan_BlueStampPortfolio/index.md

 **Replace the BlueStamp logo below with an image of yourself and your completed project.
 Follow the guide [here](https://tomcam.github.io/least-github-pages/adding-images-github-pages-site.html) if you need help.**

 ![Headstone Image](logo.svg)

+# Modifications

+**Don't forget to replace the text below with the embedding for your milestone video.
+Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

+<iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+For your final milestone, explain the outcome of your project.
+Key details to include are:
+- what are the modifications?
+- What your biggest challenges and triumphs were at BSE
+- A summary of key topics you learned about
+- What you hope to learn in the future after everything you've learned at BSE

 # Final Milestone